peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 The idea behind the `vector search` concept is to basically to convert our unstructured data like text documents or images into a numerical representation (your vector embedding) and subsequently be stored in a multi-dimensional vector space.
 This way its easy for the machine to learn and understand, as well as yield more relevant results when performing semantic searches.

-Using the same cat example as before, if you provide a cat image, this would be converted to a vector embedding and `vector search` would return the vector embedding closest to our query vector embedding based on the euclidean distance in our vector database.
+Using the same cat example as before, if you provide a cat image, this would be converted to a vector embedding and `vector search` would return the vector embedding closest to our query vector embedding based on the euclidean distance (i.e. straight line distance between two vectors in a multidimensional space) or cosine similarity (i.e. cosine of the angle between two vectors - range from -1 to 1 with 1 being an identical vector) in our vector database.
 And because we have a `index` structure that often includes a distance metric, the execution time is much shorter for the search process as opposed to having to calculate the distance for each vector embedding in our vector database.

 So you maybe wondering what is the purpose of all this, its simply to enable the following use cases:
 1. Long-term memory for LLMs